On the left side of the campaign screen, you will see a list of previously created campaigns.

 - Batches – every time the email script runs, we capture the date and time and how many emails were sent.

-At the top right of the metrics window are two buttons.
+At the top right of the metrics window is two buttons.

 – click this button to Expand the report to full screen.

 – this button sends your report to a PDF file where you can print it, view it, or save it.